 I considered paying for an expensive 2-day course to learn more, but I could never justify the high price tag.
 What's more, was the fear of pretending to understand hours of financial terminology, in a room full of people also pretending to understand hours of financial terminology…

 My last attempt at Forex market self-education was the spoken word.
-All I can say is driving on the motorway was not the best situation to understand the encrypted tones of the narrator.
+All I can say is that driving on the motorway was not the best situation to understand the encrypted tones of the narrator.
 He eloquently spoke of the ‘stochastic in the extreme using Heikin Ashi candles waiting for the Parabolic SAR to flip' finally closed the deal for me…

 I concluded that Forex trading (and any other trading for that matter) wasn't for me.
 A business model so complicated it should only be handled by professionals wearing Christian Dior suits, hand-pressed by hereditary Duke's daughters, fluent in three languages.